wittfabian/djangae/README.md

     $ DJANGO_VERSION=1.8 ./runtests.sh

 Currently the default is 1.6.
 TravisCI runs on 1.6 and 1.7 currently, and 1.8 in the 1-8-support branch.

+After you have run the tests once, you can do

+    $ cd testapp
+    ./runtests.sh

+This will avoid the re-downloading of the SDK and libraries.
+Note that if you want to switch Django version then you need to use the `runtests.sh` command in the parent directory again.

 ## Contributing